JairajJangle/react-native-navigation-mode/README.md

 - This is normal on devices without navigation bars (some tablets)
 - On older Android versions, fallback detection may not work on all devices

+**Expo: "Package does not contain a valid config plugin"**

+- Ensure you've installed the latest version of the library
+- Try clearing your cache: `npx expo start --clear`
+- Make sure the plugin is added to your `app.json`

 ## 🤝 Contributing